g8hh/communitree/docs/layer-features.md

 - baseAmount(): A function that gets the current value of the base resource.

-- requires: A Decimal, the amount of the base needed to gain 1 of the prestige currency.
+- requires: A ExpantaNum, the amount of the base needed to gain 1 of the prestige currency.
 Also the amount required to unlock the layer.
 You can instead make this a function, to make it harder if another layer was unlocked first (based on unlockOrder).

 - exponent: Used as described above.